dynamsoft-docs/barcode-reader-docs/performance/speed.md

 The parameter to configure the localization is callded [LocalizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/localization-modes.html#localizationmodes).
 Each mode is either optmized for one or a few types of barcodes or optimized for a certain usage scenario.

-> TIPs:
+TIPs:

->
-> * If the barcodes to read are of a certain type or types or the usage scenario is certain, limit the localization modes to one or two.
+* If the barcodes to read are of a certain type or types or the usage scenario is certain, limit the localization modes to one or two.
+  + If the barcodes to read are all linear ones and are clear, use `LM_ONED_FAST_SCAN` .
+  + If the barcodes to read are QR or DataMatrix codes, use `LM_STATISTICS` .
+  + If the barcodes to read are linear or PDF417 codes, use `LM_LINES` .
+  + If the barcodes to read are DPM codes, use `LM_STATISTICS_MARKS` .
+  + If the barcodes to read are postal codes, use `LM_STATISTICS_POSTAL_CODE` .
+* For interactive scenarios, use `LM_SCAN_DIRECTLY` to improve speed.
+* If barcodes are located at the center of the image, use `LM_CENTRE` for better speed.
-> * `LM_CONNECTED_BLOCKS` is recommended as a back-up mode in all cases.
+* The above 7 modes can be used alone but it's recommended to always add `LM_CONNECTED_BLOCKS` as a back-up mode or even as the prioritized mode in all cases.
-> If the barcodes to scan have certain characteristics, a localization mode can be further adjusted for better speed.
+If the barcodes to scan have certain characteristics, a localization mode can be further adjusted for better speed.
 For example, for the mode `LM_ONED_FAST_SCAN` , you can set a bigger `ScanStride` and set a fixed `ScanDirection` to speed things up.

 > NOTE: The internal design for speed
 >
-> Although each localization mode stands for a unique algorithm, they all share the same design: scan the image once to find all types of barcodes.
+> Although each localization mode stands for a unique algorithm, most of them ( `LM_CONNECTED_BLOCKS` and `LM_LINES` in particular) share the same design: scan the image once to find all types of barcodes.
 And because DBR scans for the characteristics of all types of barcodes at once, it doesn't need to process the same image twice or more times when different types of barcodes are required.
 In other words, whether you just need to scan barcodes of a particular type or multiple types, the time cost is almost the same.

 ### Stage 3 Partition the barcode zones

 Entering this stage, we have barcode zones located on an image.
 We can cut these particular zones from the image and try decoding the barcode symbols in stage 4.
 To speed things up, in this stage we make sure each barcode zone is cut precisely on its boundaries and that its format is correctly determined to pass along.

-> TIPs:
+TIPs:

->
-> * Change the colour mode with [BarcodeColourModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-colour-modes.html#barcodecolourmodes) if the intended barcodes are not in the more natural form of "dark symbol on light background".
+* Change the colour mode with [BarcodeColourModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-colour-modes.html#barcodecolourmodes) if the intended barcodes are not in the more natural form of "dark symbol on light background".
-> * Try not to specify more than one colour modes.
+* Try not to specify more than one colour modes.

 <!-- relation with inverted transformation?-->

 ### Stage 4 Decode a barcode zone

 Entering this stage, we have well partitioned barcode zone images that await decoding.
 We know the type of the barcode on each image but the image itself could be blurry, incomplete or deformed.
-DBR has algorithms to handle all these situations with the parameters [DeblurModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/deblur-modes.html#deblurmodes) or [DeblurLevel](https://www.dynamsoft.com/barcode-reader/parameters/reference/deblur-level.html), [BarcodeComplementModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-complement-modes.html#barcodecomplementmodes) and [DeformationResistingModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/deformation-resisting-modes.html#deformationresistingmodes), etc.
+DBR has algorithms to handle all these situations with the parameters [DeblurModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/deblur-modes.html#deblurmodes), [BarcodeComplementModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-complement-modes.html#barcodecomplementmodes) and [DeformationResistingModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/deformation-resisting-modes.html#deformationresistingmodes), etc.

-> TIPs:
+TIPs:

->
-> * For best speed, we usually ignore images with bad qualities, therefore we skip the steps defined by `BarcodeComplementModes` and `DeformationResistingModes` .
+* For best speed, we usually ignore images with bad qualities, therefore we skip the steps defined by `BarcodeComplementModes` and `DeformationResistingModes` .
-> * Deblurring is usally important and by default we enable all deblurring algorithms.
-However, if we put speed first, we can ask DBR to try just one or two of them by setting `DeblurLevel` to 0 or specifically specify one or two modes with `DeblurModes` ;
+* Deblurring is usally important and by default we enable all deblurring algorithms.
+However, if we put speed first, we can ask DBR to try just one or two of them by specifying one or two modes with `DeblurModes` .
+* For best speed and especially for interactive scenarios like reading from a video input, set only `DM_BASED_ON_LOC_BIN`.
+* If the image quality is not good enough, you can add one or a few of these modes `DM_THRESHOLD_BINARIZATION`, `DM_GRAY_EQUALIZATION`, `DM_SMOOTHING`, `DM_MORPHING`,  `DM_SHARPENING` and `DM_SHARPENING_SMOOTHING`.
+These modes will process the pixels in the barcoe zones again for better recognition.
+* For speed, avoid using `DM_DEEP_ANALYSIS` which is designed for desperate scenarios where read rate is prioritized.

 ### Stage 5 Output the results

 Entering this final stage, we have barcode results ready to be returned.
 To improve accuracy, we can tell DBR to filter and sort the results before outputing them.
 This process is very fast and in most cases, we don't need to adjust it for speed.

 The related parameters are [BarcodeTextRegExPattern](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-text-regex-pattern.html), [BarcodeTextLengthRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-text-length-range-array.html), [TextResultOrderModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/text-result-order-modes.html#textresultordermodes) and [MinResultConfidence](https://www.dynamsoft.com/barcode-reader/parameters/reference/min-result-confidence.html?ver=latest), etc.

+## Fine-tune the performance further with FormatSpecification

+If even better speed is desired, we can set limitations on barcode searching for each type of barcodes so that DBR can quickly skip uninterested zones.
+The related parameters include [BarcodeAngleRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodeanglerangearray), [BarcodeHeightRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodeheightrangearray),  [BarcodeWidthRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodewidthrangearray), [BarcodeTextLengthRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodetextlengthrangearray), [BarcodeZoneBarCountRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#barcodezonebarcountrangearray) and [ModuleSizeRangeArray](https://www.dynamsoft.com/barcode-reader/parameters/reference/format-specification/format-control.html#modulesizerangearray), etc. Click each parameter to learn more about them and when to use them.

 ## Summary